luanorlandi/gaming-bot-sdk/README.md

-# Condingame
+# Gaming Bot SDK

-Development of scripts to solve puzzles and compete contest in [Condingame](https://www.codingame.com/).
+Development of algorithms to solve puzzles and compete contest in [Condingame](https://www.codingame.com/).